The full story.

 As with our Events business a few years earlier, so the Performance Parts side reached the point at which it warranted becoming its own entity – and so in 2015 RacingLine Performance Limited was born, headed up by our Technical Director Matt Walker.

 Finally, we go back to our motorsport.
-To this day, we still run Ford of Europe’s single seater motorsport progamme on their behalf.
-However, the original British Formula Ford Championship has now morphed into British Formula 4, the FIA’s international concept to form a ladder for young drivers aspiring to Formula One.
+Our most recent presence in the sport has been our management and promotion of the FIA British Formula 4 Championship, the FIA’s international concept to form a ladder for young drivers aspiring to Formula One.
 This flourishing F4 series is one of only twelve authorised around the globe by the FIA.

-As a sign of the prestigious nature of our series, our first two F4 Champions (2015, 2016) have both gone on to secure driver contracts with Formula One teams.
+As a sign of the prestigious nature of our series, three of our F4 graduates have made it to the Formula One grid.
+And without doubt, there are others rising up the single-seat ranks who will reach that same pinnacle.
 Developing stars of the future, for sure.

 Over the years, we've even found time to claim a few World Records along the way -most recently RacingLine's MD Sam Roach was one of a team of 3 that entered the record books by covering the 18,000km from South Africa to the Northern cape of Norway non-stop in just over 9 days, using a Volkswagen Touareg V6 TDI purpose built by the factory for the challenge.